Plan your own Vermont Adventure!

 Sarducci's Italian Restaurant This Montpelier mainstaynevers disappoints.
 A relaxed, convivial atmosphere and a large menu means there is something for everyone.
 Open all week!

-Cabot Creamery Tour the cheese making facility at this Farmer's Co-op.
+Cabot Creamery Catch the free film about the cheese making facility at this Farmer's Co-op.
 Then sample their award winning varieties, including the "Best Cheddar in the World".

 Just Plain Fun